xbmc/xbmc/docs/CONTRIBUTING.md

 * **Test your changes**.
 Kodi's **[continuous integration system](http://jenkins.kodi.tv/)** builds every PR automatically.
 Nonetheless, you're expected to test the code on your development platform.

 ## Updating your PR
 Making a *pull request* adhere to the standards above can be difficult.
 If the maintainers notice anything that they'd like changed, they'll ask you to edit your *pull request* before it gets merged. **There's no need to open a new *pull request*, just edit the existing one**.
 If you're not sure how to do that, our **[git guide](GIT-FU.md)** provides a step by step guide.
 If you're still not sure, ask us for guidance.
-We're all fairly proficient with *git* and happy to be of assistance.
+Team Kodi is fairly proficient with *git* and happy to be of assistance.

 <a href="https://github.com/xbmc/xbmc"><img src="https://forthebadge.com/images/badges/made-with-c-plus-plus.svg" height="25"></a>
 <a href="https://github.com/xbmc/xbmc"><img src="https://forthebadge.com/images/badges/contains-technical-debt.svg" height="25"></a>